||Easy, Moderate, Strenuous

 Day 6: Today we will head in the direction of Seefeld, skiing through Moos, Muggenmoos, Wildmoos, and the rich forests of the Hochmoos.
 Moos is German for moss; it is what kept the Leutasch Valley from being as developed as the valley near Seefeld, which had better farmland and more grazing area for cows.
-After stopping for lunch at the Wildmoosalm restaurant, we can return to Leutasch by way of the Lottensee, or wind our way down into Seefeld to explore its cobblestone streets, window shop, or stop for an afternoon cake and coffee break at one of its many cafés.
+After stopping for lunch at the Wildmoosalm restaurant, we can return to Leutasch by way of the Lottensee, or wind our way down into Seefeld to explore its cobblestone streets, window shop, or pause for an afternoon cake and coffee break at one of many cafés.
 Then we’ll transfer back to Obern by bus.

 Day 8: The trip will end at the hotel on the morning of the last day.

 Weather Note: The weather can be very fickle.
-Though we always have enough snow to ski on most all of the trails, please be prepared for some walking if Mother Nature doesn’t cooperate and/or for a change in the daily itinerary.
+Though we always have enough snow to ski on most of the trails, please be prepared for some walking if Mother Nature doesn’t cooperate and/or for a change in the daily itinerary.